Table of contents

 This is the moment funded Pro accounts become comfortable.
 Before the lock, every gain tightens your risk buffer.
 After the lock, you're trading with house money above the starting balance.

 Getting to the lock point is the first real milestone on a funded Pro account.
-On the 50K, you need your closing balance to reach $52,000 ($50,000 start + $2,000 MLL cushion = lock triggers when MLL hits $50,000).
+On the 50K you need your closing balance to reach $52,100, which is the $50,000 start plus the $2,000 MLL cushion plus $100.
 I usually aim to lock it within the first 7-10 trading days.

 Intraday Protection

 Because it's EOD, the MLL doesn't react to intraday swings.
 You could be down $1,500 at 11am, recover to +$200 by close, and the MLL never moves.
-This gives you breathing room that intraday trailing firms don't.
+What it does not do is forgive the MLL itself: the account is breached the moment the balance reaches that level, intraday included.

 The flip side: your DLL is intraday.
 So you still have a daily ceiling on losses.
 The EOD mechanic protects you from MLL violations on volatile days, but the DLL is the more immediate threat.